Far-Net/Pingo/README.md

 # Pingo

-Beginner Python project with simple syntax.
+A Python project that measures network quality, created by a programming beginner.

 Tip: Install the Colorama and Pyfiglet Python libraries for the code to work.